Design

 Frequently Asked Questions

-The median first-year salary across 92 Design and Applied Arts programs is $28,654.
+The median first-year salary across 92 Design programs is $28,654.
 School selection matters — the gap between the lowest ($9,509) and highest ($80,221) earning programs is significant.

-What's the top-ranked school for Design and Applied Arts?
+What's the top-ranked school for Design?

 Typical graduates earn 34.3 times what they paid in tuition within a decade.
 This is a strong return on investment.
 Look at per-school ROI in the table above — averages can mask significant variation.

-Data from College Scorecard, Bureau of Labor Statistics 2024–2034, DOL RAPIDS, and AI resilience research.
+Data from College Scorecard, Bureau of Labor Statistics 2024–2034, and DOL RAPIDS.
 Methodology & sources →